netpie2015/netpie-docs/PieSketch/p5js/p5/updatePixels.rst

 pixels array is manipulated or set() is called, and only changes made with set() or direct changes to pixels[] will occur.

+..
+Updates the display window with the data in the pixels[] array.
+..
+Use in conjunction with loadPixels().
+If you're only reading pixels from
+.. the array, there's no need to call updatePixels() — updating is only
+.. necessary to apply changes. updatePixels() should be called anytime the
+.. pixels array is manipulated or set() is called, and only changes made with
+.. set() or direct changes to pixels[] will occur.
 **รูปแบบการใช้งาน**

 updatePixels ( [x], [y], [w], [h] )